Bug report #11372

 Could you test PR 1654 to check if it solves this issue?

 Not specifying overwritten virtuals can indeed be a problem AFAICT.
 Sip will have to create it's own overwritten method to allow overwriting it from within.
 In the default method it has to call the parent's overwritten method, which will then be QLineEdit::resizeEvent() instead of QgsFilterLineEdit::resizeEvent()

-#13 Updated by Salvatore Larosa over 5 years ago
+#13 Updated by Salvatore Larosa about 6 years ago

 yes the PR works, and it is what I am trying to say since comment n.4 :)